Priceless bugreports

 Why such expensive chairs?

-In the report dated 01.04.2008 I see the "Furniture" clause and there the "Chairs for new programmers" item.
-2 pcs bought at $1,400 each.
-Well, we assumed that Carl will order chairs priced no more than $200/pcs for his department, and definitely not a fourteen hundreds bucks, no?
-Please argument such an expense.
-Please do not referer to the April 1st.
+In the report dated 01.04.2008, I can see the «Furniture» clause and the «Chairs for new programmers» item.
+Two pieces were bought at $1,400 each.
+Well, we assumed that Carl will order chairs priced no more than $200/piece for his department, and definitely not fourteen hundred bucks.
+Please argue such an expense.
+Please do not refer to the April 1st.

-As you see, it's not required that the text must look exactly as the form.
-Is it important that all the information which is required by the form is there.
-The programmer's and CTO's bugs are pefrect examples of how you can report the bug in different ways still with the comply to the form.
+As you see, it's not required that the text must look exactly like the form.
+Is it important that all the information required by the form is there.
+The programmer's and CTO's bugs are perfect examples of how you can report the bug in different ways and still comply to the form.

 No pain — no gain

-There is one more thing that you have to be warned of before you establish this bug report form (which is in fact a business process) in your team.
-You see, nobody wants to feel himself stupid; moreover, the person who discovered the bug will immediately feel himself smarter than the programmer who let this bug happen.
-Even unintentionally.
-So being in context of the newly discovered bug, the user will feel absolutely comfortable filling a bugreport like «this piece of shit doesn't work, period».
+There is one more thing that you have to be warned of before you establish this bugreport form (which is in fact a business process) in your team.
+You see, nobody wants to feel stupid; moreover, the person who discovered the bug will immediately feel that he’s smarter than the programmer who let this bug happen, even unintentionally.
+Thus, having discovered the bug, the user will feel absolutely comfortable filling a bugreport like “This piece of shit doesn't work, period.”

-This is why enforcing this form in a team will be painful step.
-The pain relief will come quickly in an software development team, because software developers tend to be highly rational people; not so in other industries.
-Those kind of bugreports bring transparency to the working process and transparency require additional efforts which nobody wants to put in.
-And more, not all people can really understand what is the context thing anyway and why his mate doesn't have a clue what's he talking about, see, the program just doesn't work, why don't you see it, look, it's so simple.
+This is why enforcing this form in a team will be a painful step.
+The pain relief will come quickly in a software development team, because software developers tend to be highly rational people.
+This is not so in other industries.
+These kind of bugreports bring transparency to the working process, and transparency require additional effort, which nobody wants to put in.
+In addition, not all people can really understand what the context is anyway, and why his mate doesn't have a clue what's he talking about.
+See, the program just doesn't work, why don't you see it, look, it's so simple.

-Once I had to introduce this business process in a company where only a single manager was allowed to talk to the customers.
-She collected feedback and requests from users and filled up bug reports for the software team.
-As most of the non-technical personnel, her mind process wasn't so straightforward like we programmers have.
-So when the bugreport form was enforced, she cried, she screamed, she promised to kill me and all my people, she took cold showers, then she cried, she cried and then she cried.
+Once, I had to introduce this business process in a company where only a single manager was allowed to talk to the customers.
+She collected feedback and requests from users and filled up bugreports for the software team.
+As most of the nontechnical personnel, her mind process wasn't so straightforward like ours, the programmers.
+When the bugreport form was enforced, she cried, she screamed, she promised to kill me and all my people, she took cold showers, then she cried, she cried and cried.
 I was so sorry for her!
-She was frank in her tears.
-She really felt betraded.
-But still I was heartless and reject bugreports one after another until she learned this simple form.
+She was in her tears and felt betrayed.
+Nonetheless, I was still heartless and rejected bugreports one after another until she learned this simple form.
 It took her three days to calm down.
 Two more days and she was comfortable submitting perfect bugreports.
-And yet two more days and she didn't turn back to her past practices.
+Two more days and she didn't turn back to her past practices.
 She became a wholehearted evangelist of this approach in the company.
-Her productivity raised up considerally and customers's issues were resolved quicker from that moment.
+Her productivity increased considerably, and customers' issues were resolved more quickly from that moment on.

-So to conclude I suggest you the following.
-Introduction of this bug reporting approach in the company must be enforced.
-It must be enforced by the team leader and only when the team leader truly knows why he wants this approach and what are it's benefits for the business.
+To conclude, I suggest you the following.
+Introduction of this bugreporting approach in the company must be enforced.
+It must be enforced by the team leader, and only when the team leader truly knows why he wants this approach and what its benefits are for the business.